BlackApplication/Omni2FA/README.md

 - ⚡ **Rate limiting** out of the box — default 20 attempts/minute/IP on verify endpoints.
 Configurable, with a sensible-by-default brute-force ceiling that won't annoy real users.
 - 📜 **Audit sink** — optional `IOmni2FaAuditSink` interface for enrollment, verify, and recovery events.
 Plug into your existing audit pipeline, or skip it and we just log to `ILogger`.
 - 🌍 **i18n-ready** — email templates and UI strings translate via standard mechanisms (`IStringLocalizer<T>` on .NET, `react-i18next` on the React side).

 ---

+## Explicitly out of scope

+These are **not** going into Omni2FA, even later.
+They belong to the host application:

+- **Account recovery when a user loses everything** (methods + recovery codes).
+This is a business decision — support ticket, admin override, trusted contact, identity proofing.
+Omni2FA only provides the primitive (admin can call "reset all 2FA for user X" via the API), the *policy* around it is yours.
+- **Password authentication itself.** Omni2FA layers on top of your existing login.
+You verify the password; we handle everything after.
+- **Session management / JWT issuance.** We return "verified, here is the user id" — your app mints its session.
+- **User management UI.** Profile/settings pages are yours; we only provide the 2FA section.

+---